Facebook Updates Newsfeed, To Filter Undesirable Links

 Broken or spammy links

-Facebook has devised a new algorithm where, by measuring the frequency ratio of people visiting the sites and the people “Liking” or “Sharing” them.
+Facebook has devised a new algorithm where by measuring the frequency ratio of people visiting the sites and the people “Liking” or “Sharing” them.
 The new Update makes sure that it checks News Feed to minimize the cases of Spammy links, and while they were testing, they saw a 5% increase in people who had started trusting sites which redirected them outside Facebook.
 This Increase is a big leap in regards to the News Feed and is progressive for Organic Growth.
-It is also become much convenient and trusted for the users who can now trust foreign websites.
+It is also become much convenient and trusted for the users who can now trust foreign websites, and it will also enhance the visibility of Facebook Marketing for companies.